2bndy5/mk-pass/README.md

 While this software can be used as a library, a binary executable is also provided for each release.

+A document generated from the rust sources details the CLI options.
+See the hosted [CLI doc][cli-doc].

-The following will print the available options and their default values.
+The following command will print the available options and their default values.

 ```shell
 mk-pass -h